 We have talked a lot about the things that make a quality experience in sport.
 I must say that many of these points are similar for making a quality experience in any physical activity program.
-The following checklist has key points that are useful when planning programs in your community.
+The Quality Sport Checklist on pages 31 and 32 has key points that are useful when planning programs in your community.